-SOFTWARE Initiating The Vend Cycle 1 ▶ Credits are calculated and registered by the control board. ▶ Freezer door raises to its full open position. ▶ A selection is accepted from the customer keypad. ► Vend cycle starts from the Home Position moves on the X-axis first: 2B. ► Vend cycle starts from the Drop Point 2A.
+SOFTWARE VERSION: DC913 (2 BOARD SYSTEM) Initiating The Vend Cycle ► Credits are calculated and registered by the control board. ► A selection is accepted from the customer keypad. ► Vend cycle starts from the Home Position moves on the X-axis first: 2B. ► Vend cycle starts from the Drop Point 2A.